OGNovusDev/TopMiners/README.md

 # TopMiners

 ## About
-- TopMiners creates a leaderboard to display most blocks brokens.
+TopMiners creates a leaderboard to display players who have broken the most blocks
 - Minecraft 1.18+
 - Uses Java Version 17+
-- Currently the leaderboard is limited to 10 slots, keep this in mind if your using placeHolders
+- Currently, the leaderboard is limited to 10 slots.
+Keep this in mind if you are using **PlaceHolders** with **PlaceHolderAPI**

 ## Commands
 - /topm - General help command(Player only)